Medically reviewed by Drugs.com. Last updated on Jun 19, 2020.

 Monoclonal antibodies are known to cross the placenta and fetal exposure to ibalizumab may be expected.

-The Health and Human Services (HHS) Perinatal HIV Guidelines note data are insufficient to recommend ibalizumab for HIV-infected pregnant females who are antiretroviral-naive, who have had antiretroviral therapy (ART) therapy in the past but are restarting, who require a new ART regimen (due to poor tolerance or poor virologic response of current regimen), who are not yet pregnant but are trying to conceive, or who become pregnant while taking ibalizumab.
+The Health and Human Services (HHS) perinatal HIV guidelines note data are insufficient to recommend ibalizumab for pregnant females living with HIV who are antiretroviral naive, who have had antiretroviral therapy (ART) therapy in the past but are restarting, who require a new ART regimen (due to poor tolerance or poor virologic response of current regimen), or who become pregnant while taking ibalizumab.
 Available pharmacokinetic data are insufficient to make dosing recommendations.

-In general, ART is recommended for all pregnant females with HIV to keep the viral load below the limit of detection and reduce the risk of perinatal transmission.
-Monitoring during pregnancy is more frequent than in nonpregnant adults.
+In general, ART is recommended for all pregnant females living with HIV to keep the viral load below the limit of detection and reduce the risk of perinatal transmission.
+Therapy should be individualized following a discussion of the potential risks and benefits of treatment during pregnancy.
+Monitoring of pregnant females is more frequent than in nonpregnant adults.
 ART should be continued postpartum for all females living with HIV and can be modified after delivery.

-Health care providers are encouraged to enroll pregnant females exposed to ibalizumab as early in pregnancy as possible in the Antiretroviral Pregnancy Registry (1-800-258-4263 or www.APRegistry.com).
-Health care providers caring for HIV-infected females and their infants may contact the National Perinatal HIV Hotline (888-448-8765) for clinical consultation (HHS [perinatal] 2018).
+Health care providers are encouraged to enroll pregnant females exposed to ibalizumab as early in pregnancy as possible in the Antiretroviral Pregnancy Registry (1-800-258-4263 or http://www.APRegistry.com).
+Health care providers caring for pregnant females living with HIV and their infants may contact the National Perinatal HIV Hotline (1-888-448-8765) for clinical consultation (HHS [perinatal] 2019).

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.